 Sour pickles are pickles that you ferment in saltwater brine.
 The slow process of fermentation gives them a deeply sour flavor with a salty edge that many people find irresistible.
 Cooks also typically add garlic, dill, horseradish, and pickling spices to the brine which gives the pickles an even deeper flavor.

 While both regular pickles and sour pickles are preserved cucumbers, there are some key differences.
-Regular pickles are packed in jars with hot vinegar.
+Regular pickles are packed in jars with hot vinegar and either left in the fridge in the case of quick pickles or canned for long-term storage.
 By contrast, sour pickles are fermented.
 As a result, sour pickles are rich in probiotics like sauerkraut, kimchi, and other fermented foods.

 Are sour pickles good for you?